-Bon Homme Richard (CV/CVA-31) is considered the second ship of the name despite the difference in spelling, an error which may have crept in as early as the 1860s when the name was assigned to a steam frigate that was never built and which later was compounded, no doubt, by the haste with which an enormous number of ships were named during World War II.
+Bon Homme Richard (CV-31) is considered the second ship of the name despite the difference in spelling, an error which may have crept in as early as the 1860s when the name was assigned to a steam frigate that was never built and which later was compounded, no doubt, by the haste with which an enormous number of ships were named during World War II.

-(CV/CVA-31; displacement 27,100; length 872'; beam 147'6"; draft 28'7"; speed 33 knots; complement 3448; armament 12 5-inch guns; class Essex)
+(CV-31; displacement 27,100; length 872'; beam 147'6"; draft 28'7"; speed 33 knots; complement 3,448; armament 12 5-inch, 32 40-millimeter, 46 20-millimeter; aircraft 91; class Essex)

-The second Bon Homme Richard (CV-31) was launched 29 April 1944 at the New York Navy Yard; sponsored by Mrs. John S. McCain, wife of Vice Admiral McCain; and commissioned 26 November 1944, Captain A.O.
-Rule, Jr., in command.
+The second Bon Homme Richard (CV-31) was laid down on 1 February 1943, at the New York Navy Yard; launched 29 April 1944; sponsored by Mrs. John S. McCain, wife of Vice Adm.
+McCain; and commissioned on 26 November 1944, Captain A.O.
+Rule Jr., in command.

-Bon Homme Richard went out of commission 15 May 1953 preparatory to modernization.
-When recommissioned 6 September 1955, she had an angled and strengthened flight deck, enclosed bow, enlarged elevators, and steam catapults.
+Bon Homme Richard went out of commission on 15 May 1953 preparatory to modernization.
+When recommissioned on 6 September 1955, she had an angled and strengthened flight deck, enclosed bow, enlarged elevators, and steam catapults.
 She completed her conversion period on 31 October 1955 and commenced sea trials in the Alameda-San Diego area.
 Bon Homme Richard then served with the Pacific Fleet and made several tours of the western Pacific.

-Bon Homme Richard was decommissioned on 2 July 1971 and struck from the Navy list on 20 September 1989.
+Bon Homme Richard was decommissioned on 2 July 1971, and on 20 September 1989, stricken from the Navy List.
 She was disposed of by scrapping on 4 February 1992.

 Bon Homme Richard received one battle star for her World War II service and five battle stars for participation in the Korean conflict.